New CEO of US skiing 'confident' of Olympic results, medals - WHIZ News

-The new president and CEO of the U.S. Ski and Snowboard Association has vivid memories of her first time clicking into boots on a mountain in Chamonix, France, during a school trip at age 12.
+The new president and CEO of U.S. Ski & Snowboard has vivid memories of her first time clicking into boots on a mountain in Chamonix, France, during a school trip at age 12.
 Sophie Goldschmidt’s best sport was always tennis — that’s what brought her from London to Baylor University on a scholarship — but the affinity for skiing stuck.

 Now Goldschmidt runs the federation that will account for about half of the U.S. athletes headed to the Beijing Olympics in less than two months, and likely some of the biggest names, such as ski racer Mikaela Shiffrin and snowboarders Chloe Kim and Shaun White.

-“We have sort of internal goals that we don’t sort of share publicly, because I think it just adds pressure to athletes and others, but we have process-oriented goals, medal goals, the number of athletes that actually qualify overall. … So we’ve got kind of those right measurements and processes in place,” she said Wednesday in a video interview with The Associated Press.
+“We have internal goals that we don’t share publicly, because I think it just adds pressure to athletes and others, but we have process-oriented goals, medal goals, the number of athletes that actually qualify overall. … So we’ve got those right measurements and processes in place,” she said Wednesday in a video interview with The Associated Press.
 “But we’re confident that we can deliver some really good results and hopefully a bunch of medals.”

-Goldschmidt had been CEO of the World Surf League and her previous experience includes stints at the NBA, Women’s Tennis Association and PGA European Tour.
-Her hiring by USSA to replace Tiger Shaw as CEO was announced in September; she began working there in October, based in Park City, Utah.
+Goldschmidt had been CEO of the World Surf League and her previous experience includes stints with the NBA, the Women’s Tennis Association and golf’s European Tour.
+Her hiring by U.S. Ski & Snowboard to replace Tiger Shaw as CEO was announced in September; she began working there in October, based in Park City, Utah.

 The group governs Alpine, cross-country, freeski, freestyle, snowboard, Nordic combined and ski jumping in the United States.